Subject: Gnocchi, starting with leftover mashed potatoes?

 --------

-in bread dough, let me add they also work very well in Chicago-style pizza
+Though it was mentioned in an earlier post to use leftover mashed potatoes in bread dough, let me add they also work very well in Chicago-style pizza dough.
+I have also added veggies and cream for an on-the-fly potato soup.

-From: serene <serene[at]serenepages.org>
+From: serene (serene at serenepages.org)

 Date: Thu, 01 Dec 2005 22:02:03 -0800